 Acer tataricum subsp. ginnala 'Mondy'Item #0048 USDA Hardiness Zone: 2 - 7

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Quickly reaches 15 to 20 ft. tall and wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Quickly reaches 15 to 20 ft. tall and wide.

-- CareCare InformationAdaptable to most soil conditions.
-Follow a regular schedule of deep waterings during first growing season to establish a deep, extensive root system.
-Reduce watering frequency when established.
-Tolerates light drought.
-Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: winter.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationThrives in enriched, evenly moist well-drained soil, but adaptable to most soil conditions.
+Water deeply, regularly during first few growing seasons to establish an extensive root system.
+Once established water regularly to maintain evenly moist soil; tolerates mild drought.
+Apply fertilizer before new growth begins in spring.Pruning time: winter.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.

 - History & LoreHistory:The parent species of this hybrid developed and introduced in 1991 by Monrovia is A. ginnala, a native to most of China, Korea and Japan.
 It was first introduced as A. tataricum by Franchet of Paris from seed sent west from Jesuits in China.
 It was also introduced by Maximowiz via Russia under its current classification, named ginnala from its common name in China.Lore:The genus Acer was named from the old world Latin name for this tribe of trees in Europe.